Barbecued Baked Beans

 Steps to Make Barbecued Baked Beans

-- Cook the bacon in a skillet until crisp, then transfer to paper towels to drain.
+- Cook the bacon in a skillet over medium heat until it is browned and crisp, then transfer it to paper towels to drain, leaving the drippings in the pan.

-- Sauté the onions and bell peppers in the bacon drippings until softened.
+- Sauté the chopped onion and bell pepper in the bacon drippings until the onion is soft and translucent and the pepper begins to soften.

-- In a bowl, mix together the ketchup, brown sugar, Worcestershire, barbecue sauce, and mustard.
+- In a large bowl, stir together the ketchup, brown sugar, Worcestershire sauce, barbecue sauce, and dry mustard until well blended.

 Recipe Variations